 As a rule, labeling requirements set out in the FIC regulation also apply to food categories covered under regulation 609/2013.
 However, given the specific nature of the products covered, regulation 609/2013 introduces additional labeling requirements and derogations from the FIC regulation.
-For detailed information on the new dietetic food rules see GAIN report "New EU Rules on Dietetic Foods", complemented by GAIN report "New EU Rules on Dietetic Foods - Update" and the Commission's website at http://ec.europa.eu/food/safety/labelling nutrition/special groups food en.
+For detailed information on the new dietetic food rules see GAIN report "New EU Rules on Dietetic Foods", complemented by GAIN report "New EU Rules on Dietetic Foods - Update" and the Commission's website at http://ec.europa.eu/food/safety/labelling_nutrition/special_groups_food_en.